 Looking for Volunteers and Mentors!

 Oakwood Arts' Mission is to make art and careers in creative industries accessible to all through community engagement, inspiring programming, and experiential education.
-We plant the seeds of artistic entrepreneurship through lectures, mentoring, and networking events and guide interested students in the preparation of portfolios required for applications to art magnet high schools and college art programs

-Our Fall 2018 Programming:
+Our SUMMER 2019 Programming:

 We are so excited about all our upcoming programs and would love you have you on board.
 If you are interested in volunteering or mentoring please fill out this Google form.